bukovskiy7777/Data-Analysis/README.md

 - Power BI Desktop (latest version)
 - AdventureWorks DW database (2014+)
 - Optional: SQL Server (for direct database queries)

 ---

-## 📬 Feedback & Contributions

-Feel free to open an [issue](https://github.com/your-repo/issues) or submit a [pull request](https://github.com/your-repo/pulls) if you have ideas, suggestions, or improvements.

----

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).

----